SheffieldMLtracking/data-pipeline/README.md

 # Ohio bee tracker data pipeline

 This repository contains scripts to implement the automatic transfer of data from the Raspberry Pi machines deployed in Ohio to the University of Sheffield infrastructure.
+It runs a task on a regular schedule that copies data from the machines and deletes old files using a secure shell (SSH) connection.

 See [issue #20](https://github.com/SheffieldMLtracking/BBSRC_ohio/issues/20).